sllam/comingle/README.md

 News
 ====

+* New paper to appear in preceedings of the 11th IEEE International Conference on Wireless and Mobile Computing, Network and Communications (Wimob2015)

 * Added NFC sensing libraries.

 * Added Mafia party game prototype (It currently looks a little ugly, but it works! =P Stay tuned for updates!).